Can Yogurt Help You be a More Positive Person?

-While probiotic capsules are very a convenient way to take probiotics, they are not always the most effective.
+While probiotic capsules are a very convenient way to take probiotics, they are not always the most effective.
 They are also a much costlier source than the probiotics found in fermented food.

 Probiotic Food is Stronger than Capsules

 According to a much talked about lab test commissioned by Dr Mercola, 1 serving of sauerkraut has more probiotics in it that a whole bottle of probiotics capsules.
 This is quite controversial stuff – as commercial sources of probiotics are generally assumed to be the most potent.
 This misconception might be linked to the financial backing that brands have available to use to promote the integrity and efficacy of their products.
-Which is usually lacking for natural foodstuff which is unbranded.
+This is usually lacking for natural foodstuff which is unbranded.